Skip to main content

 Grid search hyperparameter

-Defines the learning rate H2O Hydrogen Torch uses when training the model, specifically when updating the neural network's weights.
+This setting defines the learning rate H2O Hydrogen Torch uses when training the model, specifically when updating the neural network's weights.
 The learning rate is the speed at which the model updates its weights after processing each mini-batch of data.

 note